FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 What Holds Up, What Has Aged

-What holds up in 2027: The 9-behavior playbook is timeless — buyers in 2027 still reward Winners who listen, educate, address risk, quantify ROI, and collaborate.
-The Brilliance category of insight has become MORE valuable, not less — because everyone has free ChatGPT and Claude access, the only differentiated insight a rep can bring is proprietary first-party data: install-base benchmarks, peer-cohort cohort comparisons, and survey data from your own customers.
+What holds up in 2027: The 9-behavior playbook is durable — buyers still reward Winners who listen, educate, address risk, quantify ROI, and collaborate.
+The Brilliance category has become more valuable, not less: because everyone now has free ChatGPT and Claude access, the only differentiated insight a rep can bring is proprietary first-party data — install-base benchmarks, peer-cohort comparisons, and survey data from their own customers.
+Modern conversation analytics from Gong, Chorus, and Tethr have independently reinforced RAIN's core picture: top reps ask more diagnostic questions and reframe more often.

 FAQ

 How do I generate Brilliance insight if I work at a small company?
 Brilliance does not require scale — it requires proprietary perspective.
 Pull data from your own install base (even 20 customers is enough for a peer-cohort chart).
-Partner with an analyst firm.
+Partner with an analyst firm, license survey data, or run your own micro-survey of 100 buyers in the target segment on LinkedIn.
+The test is simple: the buyer cannot get it from ChatGPT.

 Does Insight Selling still work in PLG and self-serve sales motions?
 Yes, but the levels collapse.
 The product does Connect and Convince through onboarding and in-app analytics; the rep enters at Collaborate to architect enterprise rollout, security review, and change management.
+Companies like Notion, Linear, and Vercel structure their sales orgs around this collapsed model.

 What should I read next after Insight Selling?
-Read Dixon's Challenger Sale for the parallel rep-side research, Iannarino's Eat Their Lunch for the displacement-selling extension, and Schultz and Doerr's own Rainmaking Conversations (2011) for the RAIN questioning framework that predates this book.
+Read Dixon's The Challenger Sale for the parallel rep-side research, Iannarino's Eat Their Lunch for the displacement-selling extension, and Schultz and Doerr's own Rainmaking Conversations (2011) for the RAIN questioning framework that predates this book.

 Bottom Line

-Read Insight Selling if you want the empirical, operational, buyer-validated companion to Challenger Sale — the book teaches you the specific 9 behaviors that separate the rep who wins from the rep who finishes second.
-Monday morning: pick one Connect behavior (Listen Deeply), one Convince behavior (Address Risk Proactively), and one Collaborate behavior (Engineer Implementation Jointly), and audit your last 5 closed-lost deals against them.
+Read Insight Selling if you want the empirical, operational, buyer-validated companion to The Challenger Sale — the book that names the specific 9 behaviors separating the rep who wins from the rep who finishes second.
+Monday morning: pick one Connect behavior (Listen Deeply), one Convince behavior (Address Risk Proactively), and one Collaborate behavior (Engineer Implementation Jointly), then audit your last five closed-lost deals against them.
+The behavior gap will be obvious.
+As Schultz and Doerr put it: "Winners don't just close deals — they earn the right to be the buyer's strategic resource."

 Sources